anduleh/paint-github/README.md

 ## Usage
-In order to use Paint GitHub, you must sign into Paint GitHub and allow Paint GitHub to access your repositories.
-Paint GitHub will persist your access token in order to create repositories and make commits to "paint" your contribution graph on your behalf.
-Persisting an access token is also required for a paint subscription.
-If there are any security concerns, please explicitly remove Paint GitHub from your Authorized OAuth Apps after painting your contribution graph.
+In order to use Paint GitHub, you must sign in and allow Paint GitHub to access your public repositories, user data, and email address.

 ## Features

-### Paint: creates a private repository to paint your contribution graph
+### Paint: creates a public repository to paint your contribution graph

 1. Choose any color 🎨
 2. Paint your contribution graph 🖌️